3F/DllExport/Readme.md

 *.NET DllExport* supports both Library (**.dll**) and Executable (**.exe**) PE modules.

-Find demo project here: https://github.com/3F/Examples/tree/master/DllExport/BasicExport
+`[⏯]` See also demo project here: https://github.com/3F/Examples/tree/master/DllExport/BasicExport

 ## How does it work